Updated February 2018

 - Around €35 / day for the guide in your car

 Libya is no longer listed on foreign carnets and the local permit is not available.
-So it’s one less document.
-Of course if you’re going right across Africa you may as well get a proper FIM carnet.
+So that’s one less document needed but were you going right across Africa you may as well get carnet.
 Finding a reliable Libyan tour operator used to be tricky but was getting better. almuheettours.net have been recommended, as have tidwa.com.
-The transparent http://www.temehu.com web page seems to inspire confidence too.
+The transparent temehu.com web page inspires confidence too.
 All the websites are there at this update, but you wonder if they’re still doing business.

-Border formalities Show green form and passport.
-Rent number plate and buy local carnet and insurance at another hanger further up.
+Border formalities used to be show green form and passport the rent number plate and buy local carnet and insurance at another hanger further up.
 Allow at least two hours.
 You can change money at the kiosk in the hanger or use the ATM.
 Account from February 2013 and October 2013 and December 2013.

 Desert pistes Plenty to see but nothing doing nor likely to change soon: the south of Libya has become like north Mali; a haven for jihadists and smugglers.
 The main area of interest was the fabulous Fezzan in the southwest, and particularly the amazing Akakus mountains east of Ghat (rock paintings, sadly nearly all vandalised by a local in 2009).
 The engravings at Wadi Mathendous were also worth a visit.
 The piste over to the mosquito-ridden crater at Waw el Namus was also popular, as was a visit to the dune lakes in the erg between Ubari and Idri.